-Our paper "On the Deployment of Default Routes in Inter-domain Routing" was accepted for presentation at the ACM SIGCOMM Workshop on Technologies, Applications, and Uses of a Responsible Internet (TAURIN 2021).
+The Internet Technologies group will present the paper "On the Deployment of Default Routes in Inter-domain Routing" at the ACM SIGCOMM Workshop on Technologies, Applications, and Uses of a Responsible Internet (TAURIN 2021).

 Nils Rodday, Lukas Kaltenbach, Italo Cunha, Randy Bush, Ethan Katz-Bassett, Gabi Dreo Rodosek, Thomas C. Schmidt, Matthias Wählisch,